Staff

 Amy earned both her M.S. in Mental Health Counseling and her B.A. in Psychology from SUNY Albany.
 In her free time, she enjoys riding her Honda Shadow 750 motorcycle with her fiancé.
 She also enjoys photography, nature walks, and swimming.

-Tiffany St. Louis, LCSW-R, school based therapist at south glens falls school district
+Tiffany St. Louis, LCSW-R, (sHE/HER/HERS) school based therapist at south glens falls school district

-Tiffany has a Bachelor’s degree in Forensic Psychology from John Jay College of Criminal Justice in New York City and a Master’s degree is Social Welfare from SUNY Albany.
-She is a New York Tate Licensed Clinical Social Worker.
+Tiffany has a Bachelor’s degree in Forensic Psychology from John Jay College of Criminal Justice in New York City and a Master’s degree in Social Welfare from SUNY Albany.
+She is a New York State Licensed Clinical Social Worker, Registered (LCSWR)

-Tiffany has worked for 6 years as a child and family therapist.
+Tiffany has worked for 10 plus years as a Child/Adolescent therapist.
 Her experience includes working at Parsons Child & Family Center in the Healthy Families Enhanced Services/Prevention programs and at Glens Falls Hospital Center for Children & Families.
 She has worked with children, adolescents, and families in both home-based and outpatient settings in rural and urban areas.

 Tiffany has worked as a part of a multi-disciplinary team and collaborated with parents, schools, family members and social service departments.
 She has also worked in Glens Falls Hospital Emergency Room doing psychiatric evaluations for patients that present with behavioral issues, self-harm and suicidal/homicidal ideation.